FrancoLiberali/readthedocs-test/docs/badaas-orm/tutorial.rst

      - 25171
      - 0c4404f6-83c2-4bdf-93d5-a5ff2fe4f921

-As you can see, there are two cities Paris in this database: the well known Paris, capital of France and site of the iconic Eiffel tower, and Paris in the United States of America, site of the Eiffel tower with the cowboy hat (no joke, just search for paris texas eiffel tower in your favorite search engine).
+As you can see, there are two cities called Paris in this database: the well known Paris, capital of France and site of the iconic Eiffel tower, and Paris in the United States of America, site of the Eiffel tower with the cowboy hat (no joke, just search for paris texas eiffel tower in your favorite search engine).